maysasaad/Phase_1_Project/README.md

 * [TheMovieDB](https://www.themoviedb.org/)
 * [The Numbers](https://www.the-numbers.com/)

-The dataset which I used inxluded variables about :
+The dataset which I used included variables about :

 1-Movie's Genre and avarage rating per each genre.

-2-The production budget and how it can affects the movie's gross.
+2-The production budget and how it affects the movie's gross.

 3- The month which the movie released on and how it impacts the Box office revinues.